ThorbenMaa/STARseqCNN/README.md

 # STARseqCNN
-This repository contains and describes code used to train and evaluate multi task STARseq CNNs trained on STARseq data provided by the Kaikkonen lab.
+This repository contains and describes code used to train, evaluate, and interprete multi task STARseq CNNs trained on STARseq data provided by the Kaikkonen lab.

 ## Worklflow